The Almost Uptown Poetry Cartel

 May 11: Marjorie Maddox

-She will be reading at the Almost Uptown Poetry Cartel on Thursday, May 11, to promote her new short story collection What She Was Saying, available now from Fomite Press.
+She'll be reading at the Almost Uptown Poetry series at the Midtown Scholar Bookstore on Thursday, May 11, to promote her new short story collection What She Was Saying, available now from Fomite Press.

 April 20th: Maria James-Thiaw